 How to Avoid Buying a Defective Buyback

 If you’re considering purchasing a Lemon Law buyback, find out every detail about the car’s history.
 What was the defect and did it get fixed by the manufacturer or dealership before the car was put up for sale again?
 Never, of course, purchase a buyback that has not been fully repaired.
 And if you discover that the car had a major defect, the savings might not be worth the risks, even if the defective part was replaced.
 For example, a car that was returned due to serious brake problems might not be a good buy, even if it’s being sold at a drastically discounted price.
 If the car was returned because of a minor defect, like faulty wipers, then it may be a good purchase.
-In some cases, Lemon Law buybacks are cars that were returned due to a technicality in the California Lemon Law.
+In some cases, Lemon Law buybacks are cars that were returned due to a technicality in the CA Lemon Law.
 For example, if a car has a minor defect, but due to the owner’s neglect it was left in the shop for more than 30 days, it can qualify as a Lemon and may be returned in exchange for a full refund.
 There might not be much else wrong with this car, but because it has been branded a Lemon, its price must be lowered when resold.